Nerbudda incident: Background

 During the 18th and 19th centuries, the British East India Company (EIC) viewed Taiwan as a viable location for a trading post, as the island had abundant amounts of natural resources.
 EIC officials unsuccessfully lobbied the British government to establish control over Taiwan and grant them a trade monopoly there.
-In 1840, British national William Huttmann wrote to Foreign Secretary Lord Palmerston that given the strategic and commercial value of the island and the Qing dynasty's weak rule over it, a single British warship and less than 1,500 troops could successfully occupy eastern Taiwan and develop trade routes with the outside world.
-During the First Opium War, the British Royal Navy patrolled the Taiwan Strait and the Penghu, though making no attempt to attack Taiwan itself.
+In 1840, a British national named William Huttmann wrote a letter to Foreign Secretary Lord Palmerston claiming that given the strategic and commercial value of the island and the Qing dynasty's weak control over it, a single warship and fewer than 1,500 troops could successfully occupy eastern Taiwan, allowing Britain to develop trade routes with the outside world.
+During the First Opium War, the Royal Navy patrolled the Taiwan Strait and the Penghu, though making no attempt to attack Taiwan itself.

 Shipwrecks

 Nerbudda

 In early September 1841, the British merchant ship Nerbudda set sail from Hong Kong Island to Chusan.
 It had 274 crewmembers, consisting of 243 Indians, 29 Europeans and two Filipinos from Manila.
 A severe gale dismasted the ship, which drifted towards the northern coast of Taiwan and struck a reef.
 All 29 Europeans, accompanied by three Indians and the two Filipinos, left Nerbudda in a row boat, leaving behind 240 Indians, 170 of whom were camp followers and 70 lascars.
-The ship, which was supplied with provisions, lay in smooth water in Keelung bay for five days, during which the remaining crew prepared rafts.
+The ship, which was supplied with provisions, lay in smooth water in Keelung bay for five days, during which the remaining crew and passengers prepared rafts.
 In attempting to land, some drowned in the surf, others were killed by local scavengers on the shore and the rest were captured by Chinese authorities, who separated them into small parties and marched them to the prefectural capital of Taiwan.
 Only around 150 Indians are thought to have made it on shore.
 Meanwhile, those in the row boat proceeded along the eastern coast of Taiwan.
 After being adrift for several days, they were discovered by the British merchant schooner Black Swan and taken back to Hong Kong.

-Two senior Chinese officials, brigade general Dahonga (達洪阿) and intendant Yao Ying (姚瑩), subsequently filed an inaccurate report to the Daoguang Emperor, claiming to have sunk Nerbudda from the Keelung fort while defending it against a naval attack on 30 September, killing 32 enemies and capturing 133.
+Two senior Chinese officials in Taiwan, the general Dahonga (達洪阿) and the intendant Yao Ying (姚瑩), subsequently filed an inaccurate report to the Daoguang Emperor, claiming to have sunk Nerbudda from the Keelung fort while defending it against a naval attack on 30 September, killing 32 enemies and capturing 133.
 (Note: They reported that 5 "white", 5 "red" and 22 "black" foreigners were killed and 133 "black" foreigners were captured.)
 In response, the emperor sent rewards to both officials.
 However, the battle never occurred and the people they claimed to have killed or captured were the shipwrecked survivors of Nerbudda.
 Only two ended up surviving Chinese captivity (the head and second serang) both of whom were sent to Amoy after the executions the following year.